 Imagine a cold beer and a meal at the end of a long day driving as well as chat with a local, this pub crawl is one not to be missed.
 Don’t forget the designated driver.

 Forget fine dining and vineyard valleys – there’s no place more iconic to sip a cold beer than a classic country pub.

 Yep, we’re talking about the historical watering holes across the Western Downs that pack more character than the latest show you’ve been binge-watching on Netflix.

-They’re sprinkled across the Western Downs, and you can bet your bottom dollar they’re one of the most popular places in town, especially if you time your visit for Friday or Saturday night.
+They’re sprinkled nicely across the region, and you can bet your bottom dollar they’re one of the most popular places in town, especially if you time your visit for a Friday or Saturday night.

 The Queensland Hotel

 The only thing more golden than a schooner of XXXX is the beer garden at The Queensland Hotel in Miles.

 It’s one of three pubs in town, but seriously hard to miss.
 The Queensland Hotel shines bright in the main street with the entire length of the hotel covered in twinkle lights.

 Make a beeline to the back of the pub to find the beer garden which brings city vibes to the country.